s1dharth-s/s1dharth-s/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Sidharth and I am a newly graduated Engineer. 🧮
+My name is Sidharth and I am Embedded Systems Engineering masters student at University of Freiburg. 🧮
 Interested in science, technology and anything that furthers mankind. ✨

 - 💻 Self taught coder